-9th Grade World History/Humanities (Adams, Reed, Merry)
+Fort Hayes Arts & Academic High School 2024-25 9th Grade World History/Humanities (Adams, Reed, Merry) Summer Assignment Worksheet

-Name:Social Studies Teacher: Fort Hayes Arts & Academic High School 2024-25 9 th Grade World History/Humanities (Adams, Reed, Merry) Summer Assignment Worksheet Welcome to the 2024-2025 school year at Fort Hayes Arts & Academic High School.
-Read the attack articles ("Our School Mascot: The Fort Hayes Red Tails," "The Story of the Tuskegee Airmen, a.k.a.
-'Red Tails'" and "The Red-Tailed Hawk") and answer the questions below.
-This assignment will be the first week of school. the 1.
-In what year was Fort Hayes Alternative Arts High School founded?
-2. What was the school founders' "unique vision" for the school?
-3. What three schools make up the Fort Hayes Metropolitan Education Center?
+Welcome to the 2024-2025 school year at Fort Hayes Arts & Academic High School.
+Read the attached articles ("Our School Mascot: The Fort Hayes Red Tails," "The Story of the Tuskegee Airmen, a.k.a. the 'Red Tails'" and "The Red-Tailed Hawk") and answer the questions below.
+This assignment will be DUE the first week of school.

+- 1. In what year was Fort Hayes Alternative Arts High School founded? - 2.
+What was the school founders' "unique vision" for the school? - 3.
+What three schools make up the Fort Hayes Metropolitan Education Center?

 4. Who were the Tuskegee Airmen?

-5. Why were they called the "Red Tails?"
-6. What was Fort Hayes' original mascot?
-7. What reasons are given for changing our mascot to the Red Tails?
+- 5. Why were they called the "Red Tails?"

+- 6. What was Fort Hayes' original mascot?

+- 7. What reasons are given for changing our mascot to the Red Tails?

-List three interesting or extraordinary facts from the Tuskegee Airmen article.
-1)
+8. List three interesting or extraordinary facts from the Tuskegee Airmen article:

-2)

-3)

 9. List three interesting or extraordinary facts from the "Red Tailed Hawk" article:

-1)
+- 1)

+- 2)

-2)
+- 2)

-3)
+- 3)

-10. How does knowing some of the important history of Fort Hayes affect your feelings about coming here?
+- 10. How does knowing some of the important history of Fort Hayes affect your feelings about coming here?

-11. Have there been any members of your family who came here, either as a soldier or a student?
+- 11. Have there been any members of your family who came here, either as a soldier or a student?

-42. As a Fact Harres student list 2 and a result was former small.

-12. As a Fort Hayes student, list 3 goals you have for yourself:
+- 12. As a Fort Hayes student, list 3 goals you have for yourself:

-1)
+- 1)

-2)
+- 2)

--,

-3)
+- 3)